People of Darkness: Reviews

 Hillerman may overdo the Indian vs. white identity crisis this time--Mary and Jim talk too much--but otherwise this is thoroughly splendid work: moody, atmospheric, complex without contrivance, and properly unsettling.
 Top work from a top talent.

 Allusions to real events

 After the development of the atomic bomb, the demand for uranium, previously of little value, grew sharply.
 Fortunes were made in the Four Corners area of the US during the period of high demand, for example, by Charles Steen.

 The lands of the eastern portion of the Navajo Nation, in New Mexico, are called the Checkerboard reservation.
 This arose from the way in which land was given to railroads in the 19th century, leaving questions of who owns land, a problem for police jurisdictions among others.

+Television adaptation

+The first season of Dark Winds is primarily based on Listening Woman which was published in 1978, with elements from People of Darkness, which is also adapted into the second season.